Canadian-Sheep-Federation/CSFIntershipAssessment2024/SoftwareDeveloperAssessment.md

 # Bonus Points

 ## Discuss how the application and api could be extended and improved
+- First thing I Would add is user authentication and allow users to create an account.
+The whole point of this website is to review movies you've like and seen however the issue is theres no way for a user to kep track of their reviewd movies.
+It would also be cool to see other user profiles and see the movies they've liked; almost as if its a social media website but for the discussion of movies.

+- First thing I would improve is possible using a different API, i noticed that it seems to only be giving me around 20 movies which is sufficent for this project but fo a full fledeged project using a better API would be ideal.
+I would also improve how I call API to only show movies you've reviewed however at this moment it just shows any random movie, meaning it may possibly show a movie you've already reviewd.
+This could be a simple fix of just keep track of movie i'ds and see if its in our review API list already.

 ## Discuss how the application and api should be deployed
+- I have a lot of experience working with django + react and the deployment is very simple.
+The django DRF could be deployed on Heroku or AWS.
+If its on AWS it would be  in a VM (EC2 instance) dockerised.
+The React frontend would be in a S3 bucket in.

 ## Intuitive design and user interface